-In toned-down approach, U.S. proposes Venezuela transition government, sanctions relief
+In policy shift, U.S. offers to lift Venezuela sanctions in power-sharing deal

 Secretary of State Mike Pompeo formally announced the administration’s “Democratic Transition Framework” for Venezuela, which offers for the first time a “sequenced exit path” from tough U.S. sanctions, including on the vital oil sector, if Maduro and his allies cooperate.

-But it will be no easy task to draw Maduro onto a path of political reconciliation.
-He holds onto power despite escalation of U.S. efforts to oust him and has shown no willingness to seriously negotiate an end to his rule.
+But it will be no easy task to draw Maduro onto a path of political reconciliation with opposition leader Juan Guaido, recognized by the United States and more than 50 other countries as the legitimate interim president.

+Maduro has held onto power despite repeated U.S. efforts to oust him and shown no willingness to seriously negotiate an end to his rule.
+As such, Tuesday’s announcement could be seen as a bid by the administration to cut its losses and move on.

 The initiative comes less than a week after the U.S. government took a more confrontational tack, indicting Maduro and more than a dozen other current and former top Venezuelan officials on charges of “narco-terrorism,” accusations he dismissed as false and racist.